jeffmm/vimroam/doc/design_notes.md

 # Design Notes

-This file is meant to document design decisions and algorithms inside Vimwiki which are too large for code comments, and not necessarily interesting to users.
+This file is meant to document design decisions and algorithms inside VimRoam which are too large for code comments, and not necessarily interesting to users.
 Please create a new section to document each behavior.

 ## Formatting tables

-In Vimwiki, formatting tables occurs dynamically, when navigating between cells and adding new rows in a table in the Insert mode, or statically, when pressing `gqq` or `gqw` (which are mappings for commands `VimwikiTableAlignQ` and `VimwikiTableAlignW` respectively) in the Normal mode.
-It also triggers when leaving Insert mode, provided variable `g:vimwiki_table_auto_fmt` is set.
+In VimRoam, formatting tables occurs dynamically, when navigating between cells and adding new rows in a table in the Insert mode, or statically, when pressing `gqq` or `gqw` (which are mappings for commands `VimRoamTableAlignQ` and `VimRoamTableAlignW` respectively) in the Normal mode.
+It also triggers when leaving Insert mode, provided variable `g:vimroam_table_auto_fmt` is set.
 In this section, the original and the newer optimized algorithms of table formatting will be described and compared.

 ### The older table formatting algorithm and why this is not optimal

 Let's consider a simple example.
-Open a new file, say _tmp.wiki_, and create a new table with command `VimwikiTable`.
+Open a new file, say _tmp.wiki_, and create a new table with command `VimRoamTable`.
 This should create a blank table.

 ```
 |   |   |   |   |   |